Undergraduate Admissions

 Secondary school students enrolled in International Baccalaureate courses may receive college credit by taking IB examinations.
 Official score reports should be submitted with the application.
 IB exam scores reported on other transcripts will not be evaluated for transfer credit.
 Students should request that their test scores be sent to UNC Greensboro.
 Please visit the International Baccalaureate website for steps to order scores be sent to UNC Greensboro: http://www.ibo.org/programmes/diploma-programme/assessment-and-exams/requesting-transcripts.

-Please refer to the following website for a complete list of transfer credit awarded at UNC Greensboro for IB exams: https://spartancentral.uncg.edu/registration-degree-planning/placement-tests.
+Please refer to the following website (selecting District of Columbia for the state) for a complete list of transfer credit awarded at UNC Greensboro for IB exams: https://spartancentral.uncg.edu/registration-degree-planning/placement-tests.

 Credit For Military Training And Prior Learning Assessment